What is the content of DPMI?

 Participants will learn, through tool mastery, how to design and assess projects that foster sustainable development.
 There is a focus on HIV, Public Health, and Gender issues in the Rwandan context.
 Training also covers social marketing as a public health tool.
 Simulations and case study exercises will help participants become familiar with the approach to project development that is widely used in bilateral and multinational organizations.

-The Development Planning, Management and Innovation Institute/Kenya program combines instruction, field visits, team-designed projects for client organizations (the Omega Foundation and a group of its NGO grantees), and readings.
+The Design, Partnering, Management and Innovation Institute/Kenya program combines instruction, field visits, team-designed projects for client organizations (the Omega Foundation and a group of its NGO grantees), and readings.
 These elements are blended together to give program participants an in-depth understanding of the complexities of designing, delivering and monitoring projects that address the challenges that development organizations face in expanding educational opportunities for the populations they serve.
 Participants will work side-by-side with Kenyan professionals from leading NGOs to design innovative solutions that address local priorities.
 Learners will gain skills in fostering participatory development (with a thematic focus on education), leading change, measuring progress, crafting attractive funding proposals, and using monitoring data to communicate results.

 By the program's conclusion, participants will be able to:

 - Use a professionally recognized set of tools, techniques, and approaches to design a funding proposal that incorporates best practices for addressing a priority challenge related to education or general well-being